 Cannabis Legalization Advocates You Should Know

-As it becomes easier and easier to legally obtain marijuana for medical and/or recreational use in states across the U.S., it is important to remember the struggles that marijuana advocates have had to endure in the fight for the legalization of marijuana.
-It might be difficult to imagine now, but back in the 19th century, cannabis enjoyed a healthy reputation as a versatile tonic for ailments of all types, and hemp was used extensively to make rope, clothing and paper.
+As it becomes easier and easier to obtain marijuana for medical and/or recreational use in states across the U.S. legally, it is important to remember the struggles that marijuana advocates have had to endure in the fight for the legalization of marijuana.
+After all, while the legal industry might be widely popular and accessible to the vast majority of the nation, it's still technically federally illegal.
+But, of course, times have certainly been worse for the legal industry.

 Vilification of Cannabis